erkaiyublog/erkaiyublog.github.io/_posts/2025-07-02-collecting-execution-trace-for-arm-chips.md

 3. Clear the ```EN``` bit of the ```TRCPRGCTLR``` register to disable ETM.
 4. Set the ```StopOnFl``` bit and the ```FlushMan``` bits of ```FFCR``` register in the ```TMC``` registers to stop the ETF.
 5. To **read the trace**, keep reading from the ```RRD``` register until ```0xFFFFFFFF``` is fetched.

+The authors also mentioned in Section 5.3.2 how to trace system calls with ETM and PMU.

+Experiments related to the tracing subsystem is introduced in Section 7.1.
+The authors wrote a simple Android application that uses Java Native Interface to read the ```/proc/self/status``` file line by line.
+The file contains 38 lines in total, it takes about 0.22 ms to finish executing.
+After the execution, the ETF contains **9.92 KB** encoded trace data, and the datarate is approximately **44.03 MB/s**.
+After decoding with ptm2human, the decoded data contains **1341 signpost instructions**.

+> **Signpost instructions** are used to help tools or developers identify and interpret events in the trace or log data.
+Examples of what they mark: Beginning and end of critical sections; Context switches; Specific events like acquiring a lock or sending a message.

 ## HATBED
 HATBED from [HATBED: A Distributed Hardware Assisted Testbed for Non-invasive Profiling of IoT Devices](https://dl.acm.org/doi/10.1145/3312480.3313172) is a testbed designed for IoT devices equipped with ARM Cortex-M3/M4 processors, utilizing standardized built-in debugging units and general hardware-assisted tracing technologies.